nbrahmani/robotics-code/tfluna-python/README.md

 ###

-* Working on pi, not on jetson
+* Working on pi, jetson
 * UART